Autumn 2022 - Open Gardens

 Ph: 0448 522 593

 Entry: $2 per adult.
-Proceeds go to Juvenile Diabetes
+Proceeds go to Buffalo River CFA.

 10. Nightingale Bros Alpine Apples Garden

-Many varieties of roses: standard, bush and weeping.
-Rhododendrons, beautiful Azaleas, Hydrangeas, various Conifers, Poplars, Maples, Dogwoods and many Acers.
+We have many varieties of roses: standards bush and weeping.
+Rhododendrons, beautiful Azaleas and Hydrangeas.
+A variety of Conifers, Poplars, Maples and Dogwoods, including many Acers.

 10 Stony Creek Rd, Harrietville (4km before Harrietville).
 View map.